![]() | The Oneida Indians of Wisconsin |

 Those visiting the Appleton/Green Bay area should be sure to visit the Oneida Nation Museum near the intersection of Highway E and Highway EE (W 892 EE Road, DePere, WI 54115) in the heart of the Oneida Reservation (call them at 920-869-2768).
 This museum features historical and cultural information, with beautiful examples of Oneida crafts and art (I especially love the colorful creations with dyed porcupine quills).
 There is also an Oneida long house behind the museum, plus a great nature trail.

 The Oneida (both in New York and Wisconsin) are one of the 6 Iroquois nations.
 Their tribal areas originally extended around Lake Oneida, New York and south to the Susquehanna River.
 The Oneida and the Tuscarora (adopted as the 6th Iroquois tribe) remained loyal to the American Colonists during the Revolutionary War.
 The Oneida Nation provided crucial food and supplies to the Revolutionary Army at Valley Forge, and some Oneidas fought along with the colonists against Great Britain.
-According to Loretta Metoxen, Tribal Vice Chairman of the Oneida Nation (see my note on terminology) in Wisconsin, as quoted in the Post-Crescent (Nov.
+According to Loretta Metoxen, Tribal Vice Chairman of the Oneida Nation (see my note on terminology) in Wisconsin, as quoted in The Post-Crescent (Nov.
 16, 1995, p.
 B-1), "The Oneida played crucial roles in several pivotal battles during the Revolutionary War.
 Oneidas have been veterans of every war up to and including Desert Storm."

 The Oneidas had to take refuge within American settlements when other Iroquois tribes sided with the British (Funk and Wagnalls New Encyclopedia, Vol. 19, p.
 371, 1990).